equanoria/tousinclus/README.md

-# Tousinclus.org: Serious Card Game for Inclusion Awareness
+# tousinclus.org Serious Card Game for Inclusion Awareness

-**Tousinclus.org** is a serious card game designed to raise awareness about the lack of inclusion in society and explore solutions to address these challenges.
+**tousinclus.org** is a serious card game designed to raise awareness about the lack of inclusion in society and explore solutions to address these challenges.

-The game features **real-time interactions** powered by WebSockets and leverages modern technologies such as **Vite, TypeScript, React, NestJS, Directus, Docker, Node.js**, and a **Caddy server** for the frontend.
+The game features **real-time interactions** powered by WebSockets and leverages modern technologies such as **Vite, TypeScript, React, NestJS, Directus, Docker, Node.js, Socket.IO**, and a **Caddy server** for the frontend.
 It is organized as a **monorepo** managed with **PNPM**.

 [tousinclus.org](https://tousinclus.org)

----

 ## Setup Guide

-Follow these steps to set up the project locally:
+Follow these steps to set up the project locally :

 ### 1. Launch Docker